Take a Class

 Hands-On Beekeeping Class

 Our hands on classes are meant to be a follow up to our Winter lecture classes.
 They are one day long and give students practical experience with tools, lighting a smoker, hive inspection techniques and how to determine the health of a hive.

 The class is held at Rancho Verde, headquarters of Christy Webber Landscapes in Chicago, from 10 AM to 3 PM.
 Lunch is potluck.
 Students will get further details after they sign up.
 Cost is $85.00.
-Our last class of the Summer will be July 25.
 The class will have a rain date of the next day (Sunday).